 Regional Auto Theft Task Force (RATT)

 RATT investigates and prosecutes professional auto thieves.
-RATT is a model of cooperation as peace officers from the following departments work in conjunction with one another: District Attorney’s Office, California Highway Patrol, San Diego Sheriff’s Department, San Diego Probation Department, California Department of Insurance, National Insurance Crime Bureau and Chula Vista, La Mesa, El Cajon, Escondido, Carlsbad, National City and Oceanside Police Departments.
-Last year, this teamwork between agencies resulted in 81 auto theft defendants being charged and 79 auto thieves being convicted.
+It is a model of cooperation of peace officers from the District Attorney’s Office, California Highway Patrol, San Diego Sheriff’s Department, San Diego Probation Department, California Department of Insurance, National Insurance Crime Bureau and Chula Vista, La Mesa, El Cajon, Escondido, Carlsbad, National City and Oceanside Police Departments.